alexmoore/SpaceHeater/README.md

 This program will run useless computations on 75% of your logical processors, to generate extra heat.

+The program will exit after 5 minutes, or when you press any key.

 Works best with multicore machines.

 # What do I need to use this?